corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 Under heavy allocation, P99 latency tails are noticeably worse than a Rust equivalent that simply doesn't allocate on the hot path.

 I won't oversell this, for the vast majority of services, Go's GC is a non-issue.
 But for latency-sensitive systems (trading, real-time bidding, network proxies, high-throughput ingestion), the lack of GC pauses is a genuine selling point.
+Stephen Blum from PubNub put it directly on the show:

+> Go is great at our scale, but we really need something that is going to give us the price-per-dollar performance capacity that we need, and Rust is going to get us there.
+That's why basically everything is heading towards Rust these days.
+>
+> &mdash; Stephen Blum, CTO, PubNub, on [Rust in Production](/podcast/s01e02-pubnub?t=17%3A25)

 ### In Summary